Social and Political Sciences, Philosophy, and Anthropology

 My career has focused on working in the field of environment and climate governance in the public, voluntary and now higher education sectors.

-I am an environmental governance scholar with a particular research interest in how the state and bureaucracy contribute towards and participate in environmental governance; and in particular, contestation and conflict in environmental governance.
-I co-authored the (2022) Edward Elgar Handbook of the Governance of Sustainable Development and am currently writing my first monograph – Governance in the age of Nature Restoration (Amsterdam University Press – due 2025).
+I am an environmental governance scholar and political ecologist with a particular research interests in how the state, and its institutions, deliver environmental governance.
+In particular, the national mission of nature restoration.
+I co-authored the (2022) Edward Elgar Handbook of the Governance of Sustainable Development and the recently published the first part in a two-part series: Governing the Nature Restoration State (Routledge, 2026).
+The second volume, 'The Politics of the Nature Restoration State', is due in 2028.

-I am open to approaches from potential PhD students on subjects related to my research agenda.
-In particular, doctoral research situated within public policy and administration theory in addressing environmental and climate challenges/questions.
+I am open to approaches from potential PhD students on subjects related to my research agenda; and p[articularly any interested in research in and around my propisition of the Nature Restoration State.

 View full profile